Shaolin Temple (1982 film): Plot

-Jue Yuan befriends the fun-loving Sifu and his equally mischievous students.
-Jue Yuan learns that the Sifu is Bai Wu Xia's father and that nine years previously they fled the Emperor's soldiers, reaching the Shaolin Temple.
-Jue Yuan declares that he will kill the Emperor, and he asks the Sifu to train him in Northern Shaolin kung fu.
-The Sifu tells him that Shaolin kung fu is for defense, not killing, and that Jue Yuan isn't a monk.
+After he recovers, Jue Yuan joins the monks in carrying water from the river to the temple.
+He struggles, but is helped by shepherd Bai Wu Xia, who is skilled at kung fu.
+She is the Sifu's daughter, and nine years before, they fled the Emperor's soldiers, reaching the Temple.
+Wanting to kill the Emperor, Jue Yuan asks the Sifu to train him in Northern Shaolin kung fu.
+The Sifu says that Shaolin kung fu is for defense, not killing, and that Jue Yuan is not a monk.
 Jue Yuan says that he wants to become a monk.

-Jue Yuan's head is shaven, and the Abbot ordains him as a junior monk.
+Jue Yuan's head is shaven, and the Temple's Abbot ordains him as a junior monk.
 Jue Yuan begins Northern Shaolin kung fu training.
 After a time, he has gained impressive fighting abilities, but while sparring, he pictures the Emperor and nearly kills his partner.
-He is banned from practicing kung fu and runs away from the Shaolin Temple.
+He is ordered to face a wall for three days as punishment, but flees from the Temple instead.
 Jue Yuan attempts to assassinate the Emperor, but fails and is forced to flee.
-Ashamed, he returns to the Shaolin Temple.
-His Sifu allows him to resume his Northern Shaolin kung fu training.
-Jue Yuan trains for more than a year, and becomes highly adept at Northern Shaolin kung fu.
+Ashamed, he returns to the Temple.
+His Sifu allows him to resume training.

-One day, Li Shimin (son of Li Yuan) who is pursued by the Emperor enters Shaolin.
-The Shaolin monks make a show of helping the Emperor hunt for Li Shimin so he can escape.
+More than a year later, Li Shimin (son of Li Yuan), who is pursued by the Emperor, enters the Temple.
+The monks pretend to help the Emperor hunt for Li Shimin while the latter escapes.
 Jue Yuan and Bai Wu Xia help Li Shimin, making their way past the Emperor's patrols in disguise.
-A forbidden romance builds between Jue Yuan and Bai Wu Xia.
-The escape fails.
+The escape, however, fails.
 Bai Wu Xia and an injured Li Shimin flee on a raft down the river, while Jue Yuan sacrifices himself to protect them.
-His Sifu and a group of Shaolin warrior monks come to his aid, saving Jue Yuan's life, but the Sifu banishes him from Shaolin.
-The Emperor learns what the Shaolin monks did, and marches on the Shaolin Temple with his army to destroy it.
+His Sifu, along with other monks, saves Jue Yuan.
+However, the Sifu banishes him from the Temple.
+The Emperor learns of what the monks did, and marches on the Temple with his army to destroy it.